mitya33/cfimp/README.md

 - the delimiter used to separate the values in your input file
 - the delimiter used to separate any (normally) comma-separated pairings in arguments or `_tag` field values

-Both of these can be overriden - the former via the `delim` arg and the latter via the `comsepdelim` arg.
-Note that `comsepdelim` will apply to **all** occasions where cfimp is attempting to decipher something that it normally expects to be in com-sep format - so for example `_tags` fields, the `mergevals` [argument](#user-content-usage), and so on.
+Both of these can be overriden - the former via the `delim` arg and the latter via the `listdelim` arg.
+Note that `listdelim` will apply to **all** occasions where cfimp is attempting to decipher something that it normally expects to be in com-sep format - so for example `_tags` fields, the `mergevals` [argument](#user-content-usage), and so on.

 # Troubleshooting